lm-sys/RouteLLM/examples/routing_to_local_models.md

 # Routing to Local Models with RouteLLM and Ollama

 A common use-case is routing between GPT-4 as the strong model and a local model as the weak model.
-This allows you to only use GPT-4 for queries that require it, saving costs while maximizing quality.
+This allows you to only use GPT-4 for queries that require it, saving costs while maintaining response quality.

 Let's route between GPT-4 and a local Llama 3 8B as an example.
 Make sure Ollama is [installed](https://github.com/ollama/ollama?tab=readme-ov-file#ollama) beforehand.